niftools/blender_niftools_addon/docs/development/design/issues.rst

     b_mesh.vertices.foreach_set("co", unpack_list(verts))
     b_mesh.faces.foreach_set("vertices_raw", unpack_face_list(faces))

-  After this has been done, uv and vertex color layers can be added and imported::
+  After this has been done, UV and vertex color layers can be added and imported::

     b_mesh.uv_textures.new()